-SQLite databases often due not work well over NFS, or some other networked file system protocols due to the poor support for locking.
+SQLite databases often do not work well over NFS, or some other networked file system protocols due to the poor support for locking.
 It is safest to operate only on SQLite files on a physical disk of the local system.

 SQLite is an optionally compiled in driver.
 It is not compiled in by default.